Londres Machado

-Londres Machado (born 3 February 1942) is a politician from Mato Grosso do Sul.
-He holds the Brazilian record for consecutive election victories, with successive terms starting in 1971.
+Londres Machado (born 3 February 1942) is a politician who holds the record for consecutive electoral victories in Brazil, having been re-elected since 1971.
 He served as state deputy and twice acting governor of Mato Grosso do Sul.

 Career

 His first terms as a state deputy came in the 1970 and 1974 elections in the former state of Mato Grosso.
 In his second term, he served as first secretary of the Board of Directors of the Assembly.

 With the creation of the state of Mato Grosso do Sul, he was elected state deputy for the four-year period 1979/1983 and assumed the presidency of the Constituent State Assembly, from which he left twice: on June 13, 1979 and on October 28, 1980, to be the interim governor of Mato Grosso do Sul.